Kuriankkr/Predict-Future-Sales/README.md

 - item_category_name - name of item category

-Note: This notebook has been done with help from Coursera course How to Win a Data Science Competition: Learn from Top Kagglers and also with help from the follwoing notebooks
+Note: This notebook has been done with help from Coursera course How to Win a Data Science Competition: Learn from Top Kagglers and also with help from the following notebooks

 https://www.kaggle.com/dlarionov/feature-engineering-xgboost